 - 1 tsp apple cider vinegar

-- In a stand mixer (or use your muscles) mix together the brown rice flour, tapioca starch, baking powder, xanthan gum, 4 tablespoons of the sugar, and the salt together until well combined.
+- In a stand mixer (or use your muscles) mix together the brown rice flour, tapioca starch, baking powder, xanthan gum, the rest of the sugar, and the salt together until well combined.

 - Mix together the yeast mixture, the softened butter (not melted!), the eggs, and the apple cider vinegar.

 - Add the additional warm water while mixing to get the right consistency.
 We're looking for something like stiff cake batter.
 It will be spoon-able, not knead-able like wheat breads.